 If your pictures don’t turn out as you hope, try not to be too disappointed.
 After all, simply witnessing the incredible lights is a joy and gift—the experience and memories will be with you forever.

 What to Do If You Don’t See the Northern Lights?

-Unfortunately, there’s never any guarantee that you’ll be able to see the Aurora during your time in Iceland.
+Unfortunately, there’s no guarantee that you’ll be able to see the Aurora during your time in Iceland.
 It’s a natural occurrence—and nobody can control nature!

 Learn more about the Northern Lights at the Aurora Museum in Reykjavik.
-There’s an engaging multimedia exhibition as well as interesting interactive displays and cool virtual reality glasses.
+There’s an engaging multimedia exhibition, interesting interactive displays, and cool virtual reality glasses.

-Also in the capital, the Perlan Museum also teaches you more about the wondrous phenomena.
+Also, in the capital, the Perlan Museum teaches you more about the wondrous phenomena.
 Watch a 22-minute-long film to see some of the country’s gorgeous landscapes and discover loads of interesting information about the lights.

 Even if you are lucky to see the lights during your vacation, these two museums are still well worth a visit.

-You may well fall so in love with Iceland in general that you return home all set for booking your return flight to experience more Icelandic marvels and do some more Aurora hunting!
+You may well fall so in love with Iceland in general that you return home all set to book your return flight to experience more Icelandic marvels and do some more Aurora hunting!